radiantearth/stac-spec/api-spec/README.md

 ## Schemas (OpenAPI definitions)

-The definitive specification for STAC is the [OpenAPI](http://openapis.org/) 3.0 YAML document, which is available in several forms.
+The definitive specification for STAC is the [OpenAPI](http://openapis.org/) 3.0 YAML document, which is available in two versions.
 The most straightforward for an implementor new to STAC is the [STAC-standalone.yaml](STAC-standalone.yaml).
 This gives a complete service with the main STAC endpoint.
 See the [online documentation](https://app.swaggerhub.com/apis/cholmesgeo/STAC-standalone/) for the API rendered interactively.

 The OpenAPI specification is contained within several YAML files in the [definitions](definitions/) and [extensions](extensions/) directories.